Jamesits/SND/README.md

 ### Other OSes

-Other OSes except Windows are not tested, though in theory it should run fine.
+Other OSes except Windows are not tested because of the lack of resources available to me, though in theory it should run fine.
 You need to figure out how to build on these platforms on yourself.

+### Cross Compiling

+Set the `GOOS` and `GOARCH` to the desired values and run `build.sh`.

 ## Usage